keepassxreboot/keepassxc-browser/README.md

 ## Download and use

-This browser extension was first supported in KeepassXC 2.3.0 (release end of 2017), in general it is advised to only use the latest available release.
+This browser extension was first supported in KeePassXC 2.3.0 (release end of 2017).
+In general it is advised to only use the latest available release.

 Get the extension for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/keepassxc-browser/) or [Chrome/Chromium](https://chrome.google.com/webstore/detail/keepassxc-browser/oboonakemofpalcgghocfoadofidjkkk).

 Please see this [document](https://keepassxc.org/docs/keepassxc-browser-migration/) for instructions how to configure KeePassXC in order to connect the database correctly.

 ## How it works

 There are two methods which you can use KeePassXC-Browser to connect to KeePassXC:

 1. KeePassXC-Browser communicates with KeePassXC through keepassxc-proxy.
 The proxy handles listening to STDIN/STDOUT